jSieber7/ai-assistant/docs/secure-settings-guide.md

 # Secure Settings Guide

-This guide explains how to use the new secure settings system in the AI Assistant application, which replaces the need for .env file configuration with a user-friendly Gradio interface.
+This guide explains how to use the new secure settings system in the AI Assistant application, which replaces the need for .env file configuration with programmatic configuration.

 ## Overview

 The secure settings system provides:
 - **Encrypted Storage**: All sensitive data (API keys, secrets) are encrypted and stored locally
-- **Web-based Configuration**: Configure all settings through the Gradio interface
+- **Programmatic Configuration**: Configure all settings through the secure settings API
 - **API Key Validation**: Test API keys before saving them
 - **Import/Export**: Backup and restore settings
 - **Security**: No API keys are exposed in plain text files